 Before registering, please read the Policies and Procedures carefully and thoroughly.
 Be sure that you understand them, as you will be required to acknowledge your compliance during the registration process.
 If you have additional questions, review the Frequently Asked Questions or contact the CCAOM office.

-Scope: The CNT course is a one-day program with lecture, demonstration, coaching sessions and practical and written exams to teach best practices in the safe delivery of acupuncture treatment.
+Scope: The CNT course is a one-day program with a lecture, demonstration, coaching sessions, and practical and written exams to teach best practices in the safe delivery of acupuncture treatment.
 The course does not replace other coursework at accredited acupuncture colleges in acupuncture needling techniques, risk management, clinical safety, OSHA or CDC safety standards.
 The course does not address any didactic or theoretical information in acupuncture education other than safety issues and procedures.

-FOr more information about eligibility documentation, click here.
+For more information about eligibility documentation, click here.